XanaduAI/qml-benchmarks/README.md

 where`my_dataset.csv` is a CSV file containing the training data.
 For classification problems, each column should correspond to a feature and the last column to the target.
-For generative learning, each row should correspond to a binary string that specifies a unique data sample.
+For generative learning, each row should correspond to a binary string that specifies a unique data sample, and the model should implement a `score` method.

 Unless otherwise specified, the hyperparameter grid is loaded from `qml_benchmarks/hyperparameter_settings.py`.
 One can override the default grid of hyperparameters by specifying the hyperparameter list,